klikli-dev/modonomicon/docs/getting-started/step-by-step-with-datagen/step3.md

         var multiblockPreviewPage =
                 BookMultiblockPageModel.builder() //now a page to show a multiblock .withMultiblockId("modonomicon:blockentity") //sample multiblock from modonomicon
-                .withMultiblockName("multiblocks.modonomicon.blockentity") //and the lang key for its name .withText(helper.pageText()) //plus a page text
+                .withMultiblockName("multiblocks.modonomicon_demo_book.blockentity") //and the lang key for its name .withText(helper.pageText()) //plus a page text
                 .build();